 - Manage presets.
 Opens a dropdown menu where you can save the window contents as a preset then reload those contents by selecting the preset.
 You can also see some descriptive text about the plugin.
 For details see

 - Ctrl on Windows (or ⌘ on Mac) then press Enter.
+Using the keyboard on Linux, hold down Alt and press o.
 Applies the code to the waveform selection without debug output.
 Your entered code will be retained next time you open Nyquist Prompt in the Audacity session.
-Using the keyboard, hold
+Using the keyboard hold

 - No code is processed or debugged.
 Any code you entered after opening the window this time will be discarded.